-In the event of over subscription, the following criteria will be applied, in priority order, to determine which applications will be granted once places have first been allocated to pupils who have an 'Education, Health and Care plan' or a 'statement' of special educational needs which names the school:
+In the event of over subscription, the following criteria will be applied, in priority order, to determine which applications will be granted once places have first been allocated to pupils who have an Education, Health and Care Plan which names the school:

-- 1. Children looked after by a local authority and previously looked after children - 2.
-Children who live in the catchment area at the closing dates for applications and who, at the time of admission, will have a brother or sister attending the school or Eskdale Junior School (our linked junior school) - 3.
-Children who live outside the catchment area and who, at the time of admission, will have a brother or sister attending the school or the linked junior school - 4.
-Children who attend Alderman Pounder Seedlings Nursery at the time of application - 5.
-Children who live in the catchment area at the closing date for applications - 6.
-Children who have a parent working at the school where the member of staff has been employed at the school for two or more years at the time at which the application for admission is made or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage - 7.
-Other children who live outside the catchment area
+Summary of admission oversubscription criteria 2024-2025

+1. Children looked after by a local authority and previously looked after children.

+2. Children who attend the linked infant school (Standhill Infant) at the closing date for applications and who, at the time of admission, will have a brother or sister attending the school or the linked infant school.

+3. Other children who attend the linked infant school at the closing date for applications.

+4. Children who live in the catchment area at the closing date for applications, who do not attend the linked infant school but who, at the time of admission, will have a brother or sister attending the school or the linked infant school.

+5. Other children who live in the catchment area at the closing date for applications and do not attend the linked infant school.

+6. Children who live outside the catchment area and who do not attend the linked infant school but who, at the time of admission, will have a brother or sister attending the school or the linked infant school.

+7. Children who live outside the catchment area.

 In the event of over subscription within all but the first criterion, preference will be given to children who live nearest to the school as the crow flies.
-NCC's distances are measured from the main administrative point at the school campus to an address point (using easting and northings as defined by Ordnance Survey) to the child's home using the local authority's computerised distance measuring software.
+Nottinghamshire County Council's distances are measured from the main administrative point at the school campus to an address point (using easting and northings as defined by Ordnance Survey) to the child's home using the Nottinghamshire County Council's computerised distance measuring software.